 You do not need Form 1095-B to file your return.
 Your employer or provider gives you a copy of Form 1095-B for your records, so you can refer to it if there’s an issue with your coverage.
 The IRS also receives a copy of Form 1095-B, and you’ll only receive a letter if they notice inconsistencies.

-Like all tax documents, you should keep a copy of Form 1095-B in your records for at least three years.
-The IRS may send you a notice or a bill if their records don’t match what you reported on your tax return.
+Like all tax documents, you should keep a copy of Form 1095-B for your records for at least three years.
+The IRS may send you a notice or a bill if their information doesn’t match what you reported on your tax return.
 When this happens, you can refer to your copy and determine whether they’re correct.
 You can avoid mistakes and maximize your tax refund with our tax preparation services.

 Do I Get a Tax Credit with Form 1095-B?

 You only receive a premium tax credit if you have Form 1095-A, Health Insurance Marketplace Statement.
 This form provides proof that you bought your health insurance through an online provider.
-If you switched providers throughout the previous year to or from a Marketplace plan, you may receive Form 1095-A, and then be eligible for a premium tax credit.
+If you switched providers during the previous year to or from a Marketplace plan, you may receive Form 1095-A and become eligible for a premium tax credit.

 Am I Exempt From Health Insurance Coverage?

-In most cases, if you’re not insured under a plan that provides minimum essential coverage, you will be penalized.
-There are some exceptions, including:
+Under the Affordable Care Act, if you weren’t insured under a plan that provided minimum essential coverage, you would be penalized.
+However, there were some exceptions, including: